Aspose/releases.aspose.com/content/en/ocr/net/release-notes/2025/aspose-ocr-for-net-25-6-0-release-notes.md

 #### Confidence score

-Each recognized text line includes an optional confidence score — a floating-point value between `0.0` and `1.0` stored in the `confidence` field of the `LinesResult` class.
+Each recognized text line includes an optional confidence score — a floating-point value between `0.0` and `1.0` stored in the `Confidence` field of the `LinesResult` class.

 This score reflects the recognition certainty of the line: